CLASS POLICIES

 All registrations and payments must go through our registration software, called “ASAP Connected.”
 You can create or view your account at any time by going to: necenterforcircusarts.asapconnected.com.
 If you have any trouble finding what you are looking for, contact info@necenterforcircusarts.com.

-- Enrollment for summer session stays open during the first week of the session.
-Enrollment for workshops and camps is open until the start of the workshop/camp.
+• Enrollment for workshops and camps is open until the start of the workshop/camp.

-- If a class/workshop/camp is full, students may add themselves to the waitlist.
-If a spot becomes available students will be notified by email in the order of the waitlist.
-Payment must be received in order to confirm a spot that was previously waitlisted.
+• If a class/workshop/camp is full, students may add themselves to the wait list.
+If a spot becomes available, students will be notified by email in the order of the wait list.
+Payment must be received in order to confirm a spot that was previously wait listed.

-- To schedule a private lesson, email scheduler@necenterforcircusarts.com.
+• To schedule a private lesson, email scheduler@necenterforcircusarts.org.

-- Private lessons are not confirmed until the student receives the final confirmation email and payment is due at the time of confirmation, before the lesson is scheduled.
+• Private lessons are not confirmed until the student receives the final confirmation email and payment is due at the time of confirmation, before the lesson is scheduled.

 If you are accepted into a program that requires an application or is by invitation only, you will create an account in our registration software and then we will get you enrolled and send you an email with an invoice.
 Your registration is confirmed once payment is received.

-- Makeups are not transferable between family members or from session to session.
+• Makeups are not transferable between family members or from session to session.

 Payment in full is due in order to confirm registration and enrollment in a program.
 The only exceptions are programs that are on a payment schedule.
 Any student who has not paid in full or is not up to date on their payment schedule may be asked not to participate.